 Our finished product operations generate net operating revenues by selling sparkling soft drinks and a variety of other finished beverages to retailers, or to distributors and wholesalers who in turn sell the beverages to retailers.
 Generally, finished product operations generate higher net operating revenues but lower gross profit margins than concentrate operations.
 These operations consist primarily of our consolidated bottling and distribution operations, which are included in our Bottling Investments operating segment.
 In certain markets, the Company also operates non-bottling finished product operations in which we sell finished beverages to distributors and wholesalers that are generally not one of the Company's bottling partners.
 These operations are generally included in one of our geographic operating segments or our Global Ventures operating segment.
 Additionally, we sell directly to consumers through retail stores operated by Costa.
-These sales are included in our Global Ventures operating retailers, who use the fountain syrups to produce beverages for immediate consumption, or to authorized fountain wholesalers or bottling partners who in turn sell and distribute the fountain syrups to fountain retailers.
+These sales are included in our Global Ventures operating segment.
+In the United States, we manufacture fountain syrups and sell them to fountain retailers, who use the fountain syrups to produce beverages for immediate consumption, or to authorized fountain wholesalers or bottling partners who in turn sell and distribute the fountain syrups to fountain retailers.
 These fountain syrup sales are included in our North America operating segment.